heuralux/.github/profile/README.md

 <br>

-I hold a PhD in Engineering, a Masters in Computational and Information Science, and have spent 15+ years building simulation, modeling, and machine-learning software — the kind of work that usually lives inside research labs and engineering teams.
+I hold a PhD in Engineering, a Masters in Computational and Information Science, and have spent 15+ years building simulation, modeling, and machine-learning software for academics, the US federal government, and private industry — the kind of work that usually lives inside research labs and engineering teams.
 Much of that career has been spent translating complex, real-world problems into models and tools that people can put to use.
 Heuralux brings that same capability to a wider audience.